notyahir/61040-portfolio/assignments/assignment2.md

 ### Resurfacer
 Your "Liked Songs" turned into an ocean!
 Great tracks get buried and old playlists fall apart.
 Resurfacer brings back your forgotten bangers into rotation and keeps your playlists healthy.
 #### Time-Capsule Shuffle
-- An auto-mix that favors "slept-on" favorites by scoring each saved track with a "staleness" score (based off how long it's been since you saved it, when you saved it, and how often you've been skipping it), and resurfaces it to try and fit the listener's vibe.
+- An auto-mix that favors "slept-on" favorites by scoring each saved track with a "staleness" score (based off user like metadata), and resurfaces it to try and fit the listener's vibe.
 One tap saves any resurfaced song to a new fresh playlist
 - Why it helps: You get effortless rediscovery instead of needing to endlessly scroll.
 The mix stays personal and intentionally backward-looking to revive old gems!
 - Impact on stakeholders: Listeners replay more of their old favorites, friends get mixes from friends with resurfaced classics, artists & labels see revived streams on older catalogs, and platforms benefit from overall engagement

 #### Memory Cards
 - A swipeable song card mode for bite-sized resurfacing sessions.
-A "Tiktok/Tinder" setup where a user can swipe a song if they like it or not!
+A "Tiktok/Memory Card" setup where a user can swipe a song if they like it or not!
 "Keep" boosts a tracks presence in future mixes, "Add" drops it straight into a playlist, and "Snooze" hides it for a while so it doesn't pop up again for a while.
 Adapts to your feedback over time!
 - Why it helps: Reduces decision fatigue and turns a tedious monotonous scrolling hunt into a playful 15-30 second activity that actively works towards rebuilding playlists
 - Impact on Stakeholders: Listeners control the pace and vibes through a fun resurfacing session, friends benefit from better mixes, platforms/artists gain listeners, and platforms get engagement but also limit the scope of what is feasible through their API.